cixingguangming55555/wechat-bot/pic/2021-07-02-code-like-poetry-bot-like-song.md

 ---
-title: "'Score Your Face Photo' a ML&Wechaty practice"
+title: "code like poetry,bot like song"
-author: your_github_username
+author: cixingguangming55555
 image: your_teaser_image_path
 ---
 <One line abstract for your blog post>